stolk/energygraph/README.md

 # energygraph

-Graphs the energy use of a host inside a text terminal, using intel-rapl data from the /sys filesystem.
+Graphs the power use of a host inside a text terminal, using intel-rapl data from the /sys filesystem.

+Because the plot ticks at 1 sample per second, you can either read the values as power (Joules per second, or Watt) or as an absolute energy value (Joules.)

 ![screenshot](images/screenshot0.png "screenshot")